davewalker5/RC2014/Programs/Charles/README.md

 of happy animation frames between chirps. `SG` on line 9225 sets cross/feisty frames between grumbles.
 Both intervals must be positive whole numbers.
 Startup clears the SID registers, and these versions use voice 1 for sound.

+### Exasperated refusals

+Charles sighs when refusing food (full or still not hungry), refusing play (too tired, feed me first, or enough), or declining petting (stop that or not now).
+The refusal queues a sigh, started as its LCD comment is written.
+It plays regardless of mood; a cross or feisty mood can also produce its normal grumble on voice 1.
+Successful actions and ordinary mood messages do not trigger sighs.

+The small routine at 9900 uses voice 2 with the standalone sigh's frequency 12000, attack 10, decay 9, zero sustain and release 9.
+The SID swells and fades it to silence autonomously, even while BASIC waits for terminal input or button release.
+There is no software hold or pitch-update loop for the sigh; its gate remains set after the silent decay until another sigh or clean quit releases it.
+Repeated refusals retrigger this voice instead of layering more sighs.
+The existing chirp and grumble share voice 1 and keep their settings and timing; a later mood sound can overlap a sigh's fading tail.
+A sigh resets the periodic sound counter.
+Clean quit releases both voices and mutes the card.
+The master volume setting applies to all effects.